 UAL Level 2 Diploma in Music Performance & Production

-4 GCSEs D or above Level 1 Diploma in Music/Music Technology.
+4 GCSEs grade D (grade3) or above or a Level 1 Diploma in Music/Music Technology.

 Who is the course for